Allan Menzies

 Allan Menzies (23 January 1845 – 8 May 1916) was a Scottish minister remembered as a religious author and translator.
-He was fluent in both English and German.
+He was fluent in English and German.

 Life

-He was born on 23 January 1845 in Edinburgh the third son of Allan Menzies WS (1805-1856), Professor of Conveyancing at Edinburgh University, and his wife, Helen Cowan (1806-1875), grand-daughter of Alexander Cowan.
+Menzies was born on 23 January 1845 in Edinburgh the third son of Helen (née Cowan) (1806-1875), grand-daughter of Alexander Cowan and Allan Menzies (1805-1856), Professor of Conveyancing at the University of Edinburgh.
 The family lived in a luxurious Georgian townhouse at 32 Queen Street.

 He was educated at Edinburgh Academy and Stuttgart Gymnasium in Germany.
-He then took a general degree at St Andrews University gaining an MA in 1865 then studied Divinity at Edinburgh University gaining a BD in 1869.
+He then took a general degree at the University of St Andrewsgraduating with an MA in 1865.
+He then studied Divinity at the University of Edinburgh gaining a BD in 1869.
 He befriended Andrew Lang at St Andrews.

 He was licensed by the Presbytery of the Church of Scotland in Dunoon in 1870.
 He then became a town missionary in the city centre of Glasgow before becoming second charge at Athelstaneford, moving to Carluke in 1872.
 In May 1873 he was ordained at Abernyte west of Dundee.

-In 1889 he was awarded a doctorate (DD) by Glasgow University and Queen Victoria suggested him as Professor of Biblical Criticism of St Andrews University in the same year and he was then in this role until death.
+In 1889 he was awarded a doctorate (DD) by the University of Glasgow.
+Queen Victoria suggested him as Professor of Biblical Criticism of the University of St Andrews in 1899.
+He held the position until his death.

 He left St Andrews around 1914/15 possibly due to his known German sympathies.

 He died at Innellan on 8 May 1916.
 He is buried in the churchyard at St Andrews Cathedral.